Stamp Identification Guide for Beginners

 Stamp identification works by narrowing a broad visual problem into a smaller set of likely issues.
 The process starts with image features such as layout, portrait, emblem, border design, text, denomination, and color areas.

 AI image matching compares those features against known stamp images and ranks close visual matches.
 Then the collector verifies the result manually with light philatelic checks: size in millimeters, perforation gauge, watermark, paper type, overprint, surcharge, and cancellation clues.
-Visual identification helps when you have a photo but no name for the subject.
+For a beginner sorting an unknown stamp, a clear image can provide clues even before you know its country, issue, or catalog name.
 It is a shortcut to candidates, not a replacement for catalog verification.

 How to Use a Stamp Identifier From a Photo